-Maybe you have heard somebody saying that their CMOS DATA was lost.
+Maybe you have heard of someone losing CMOS DATA.
 What is the CMOS?
 Is it important?
-The CMOS is the memory used to store the BIOS parameters that you have configured.
-This memory is passive.
-You can read its data, and you can also store data in it.
-But this memory has to be powered by a battery, in order to avoid any loss of its data when the computer is turned off.
-Since you may have to change the CMOS battery when it is out of power and if doing so, you will loose all CMOS data, therefore, we recommend that you write down all the parameters of your hardware, or to put a label with these parameters on your hard disk.
+CMOS is the memory in which the BIOS parameters that you have configured are stored.
+This memory is passive, you can both read its data, and store data in it.
+But this memory has to be powered by a battery in order to avoid data loss when the computer is turned off.
+If the CMOS battery dies, you will loose all CMOS data.
+We therefore recommend that you write down all the parameters of your hardware, or you put a label with these parameters on your hard disk.